qfpl/reflex-tutorial/blog/drafts/reflex/basics/switching.md

 Have a click around until you're comfortable that you know what is going on.

+We're going to zoom in on the function that creates the `Event` that is used as the input to the counter on the left-hand side.

+It takes in an `Event` for the "Add" button and both "Select" buttons.

+We're going to create a `Behavior t (Event t ())` so that we can use `switch` to get the `Event` that we want out of this:
 ```haskell
 leftInput :: (Reflex t, MonadHold t m)
           => Event t ()